usesapi/replicate-react-native-demo/README.md

 ## Prerequisites

-Node.js and npm (comes with Node) installed on your machine.
-You can download Node.js from [here](https://nodejs.org/en/download/).\
+1. Node.js and npm (comes with Node) installed on your machine.
+We recommend to use [NVM](https://github.com/nvm-sh/nvm).
-Expo CLI installed on your machine.
+2. Expo CLI installed on your machine.
 You can install it by running `npm install -g expo-cli`

 ## Cloning the app